ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 ## Prerequisites

+### Detector Board
+You'll need an inexpensive lightning detector sensor (based on the AS3925 integrated circuit.)
+I picked up my [AS3925 integrated circuit on a small circuit board from Sparkfun](https://www.sparkfun.com/products/15441), but a [similar board also avail. from Amazon](https://www.amazon.com/Gravity-Lightning-Intensity-Thunderstorm-Photography/dp/B07N2M3L51?ref_=ast_sto_dp)

+**A NOTE of Caution!** Please watch your prices... you should be able to get one for under $30 USD*.
+People are trying to sell them at much higher prices.
+Shop around for your best price.

+### MQTT Broker and Home Assistant

 An MQTT broker is needed as the counterpart for this daemon.

 MQTT is huge help in connecting different parts of your smart home and setting up of a broker is quick and easy.
 In many cases you've already set one up when you installed Home Assistant.